-If you give money to charities or research councils you probably don’t expect 20 per cent of your donation to be clawed back in VAT, however, because of confused guidance on applying zero-rate VAT relief, that’s exactly what often happens.
+If you give money to charities or research councils you probably don’t expect 20 per cent of your donation to be clawed back in VAT.
+Because of confused guidance on applying zero-rate VAT relief, that’s exactly what often happens.
 Furthermore, now the temporary relief afforded by the Government’s decision to make all PPE VAT-free came to an end on 31st October, VAT will now be charged on PPE sold for charitably funded medical and veterinary use.

 As the underlying principles are not made explicit, suppliers and purchasers must decide what rules to infer from the rather confusing guidance.
-Anomalies include the fact that while glassware is generally eligible, plastic equivalents often are not, re-usable lab coats are eligible, but disposable ones are not, and the guidance is particularly unclear when dealing with bulk substances.
+Anomalies include the fact that while glassware is generally eligible, plastic equivalents often are not, re-usable lab coats are eligible, but disposable ones are not.
+The guidance is particularly unclear when dealing with bulk substances.

 Specialist VAT advice group formed